Wednesday, April 4, 2012

 Authentic Carnitas - cooked in lard

-I know I have featured Carnitas before but I wanted to make sure that I include this version from The Paupered Chef.
-Carnitas are described as chunks of pork shoulder that have been slowly cooked until golden brown, slightly crispy, and very tender.
+I know I have featured Carnitas before but I wanted to make sure that I include this version from The Pampered Chef.
+Carnitas are chunks of pork shoulder that have been slowly cooked until golden brown, slightly crispy, and very tender.
 Cooking them in lard is the secret in this recipe.
+I have another version more Tex-Mex that is healthier.

 Ingredients: